jonathanopalise/lotus-ste/README.md

 * `loadbin /path/to/0x76678.bin 0x76690`
 * `loadbin /path/to/0x80000.bin 0x80000`

-All this does at the moment is replace the road with alternating strips on colours, which happens to be rendered by the STE blitter.
-The initial goal of the project is to replace this with a road that more closely resembles that of the Amiga version.
+All this does at the moment is render the road in a rather scrappy way using the Blitter.
+Forthcoming goals for this project are as follows:

+* Render the road in a visual style similar to that of the Amiga version, with performance matching the non-blitter renderer;
+* Add sampled sound effects to replace the current synthesised ones - e.g. car collisions, empty fuel etc;
+* Render trackside objects with single pixel horizontal precision (objects on the ST version are currently shifted to the nearest 16 pixel offset);
+* (Unlikely but nice to have) Render a sky gradient similar to that present on the Amiga version.